WATCH A FULL CONCERT HERE!

 Please visit our Programs page for more information about specific themes.

-Lost Radio Rounders have appeared at many of the Northeast’s most prestigious concert and festival venues, including Troy Savings Bank Music Hall, Caffe Lena, Old Songs, Inc., The Howland Cultural Center, The Music Haven, WAMC’s Performing Arts Studio and The Dance Flurry.
-Additionally, the duo has performed its themed programs for dozens of libraries, museums and historical societies.
+Lost Radio Rounders have appeared at many of the Northeast’s most prestigious concert and festival venues, including Troy Savings Bank Music Hall, Caffe Lena, the Saratoga Performing Arts Center, Old Songs, Inc., The Howland Cultural Center, The Music Haven, WAMC’s Performing Arts Studio and The Dance Flurry.
+Additionally, they have performed themed programs for dozens of libraries, museums and historical societies.

 Lost Radio Rounders work in the style and dress of a 1930s brother duo, performing together on a single microphone.
-The group supplies its own professional Fishman and Bose audio systems for sound reinforcement, and requires only a single electrical outlet and a small performance footprint.
+The group supplies its own professional Fishman audio system for sound reinforcement, and requires only a single electrical outlet and a small performance footprint.

-Source materials for Lost Radio Rounders themed programs include (but are not limited to) recordings from the Library of Congress, Smithsonian Folkways and the American Folklife Center; and books and song collections by John and Alan Lomax, Carl Sandburg, Irwin Silber, Richard Crawford and others.
+Source materials for Lost Radio Rounders themed programs include (but are not limited to) recordings from the Library of Congress, Smithsonian Folkways and the American Folklife Center; and books and song collections by John and Alan Lomax, Carl Sandburg, Irwin Silber, Harold Thompson and others.

 For more information about booking Lost Radio Rounders, please visit our Contact page.